 Today I decided to take a break from cooking and write about something close to my heart…pasta!
-Well, this is really about how not to muck up cooking something with such potential for deliciousness, but you get what I’m sayin’ right?
+Well, this is really about how not to muck up cooking something with such potential for deliciousness, but you get what I’m saying.
 If you are going to make the effort to put together a mouth-watering noodle dish, it should be worth the effort.
 And that means bringing your pasta to smooth, velvety perfection.
-To do that you will need to avoid the pitfalls of pasta cooking, cardinal sins that I just call the 9 Surprisingly Common Mistakes Cooking Pasta!
+To do that you will need to avoid the pitfalls of dry pasta cooking, cardinal sins that I just call the 9 Surprisingly Common Mistakes Cooking Pasta!

 1. Not Using Enough Water And/Or a Pot that is too small